ARMmbed/mbed-os-5-docs/docs/reference/technology/firmware_update.md

 Update support in Mbed OS relies on two modifications:

 * Mbed OS now includes the bootloader that manages update verification and installation.
-* Mbed CLI and the Mbed Online Compiler now support update actions, by using the Update Service APIs and the Manifest Tool.<!--All of these will need links.
-Later.-->
+* Mbed CLI and the Mbed Online Compiler now support update actions, by using the Update Service APIs and the Manifest Tool.
+We have a quick start [for updating through the Online Compiler](https://cloud.mbed.com/guides/pelion-firmware-update), and a review [of the Mbed CLI flow and commands](https://os.mbed.com/docs/v5.10/tools/cli-update.html).

 ### Updatable binaries